-Two (2) vehicles with Police Package to be acquired each FY in order to continually eliminate the oldest vehicles and provide MCSAP inspectors with updated equipment, and to reduce the time MCSAP vehicles need to be taken out of service for repairs.
+Each fiscal year, five (5) vehicles with a Police Package will be acquired to continuously replace the oldest vehicles and provide MCSAP inspectors with updated equipment.
+This will help reduce the downtime for MCSAP vehicles due to repairs.

-The Puerto Rico General Services Administration, the agency responsible for the purchase of materials and equipment for the Government of Puerto Rico, has estimated the cost of each vehicle and the corresponding Police Package as follows:
+The Puerto Rico General Services Administration, the agency responsible for the procurement of materials and equipment for the Government of Puerto Rico, has estimated the cost of each vehicle and the corresponding Police Package as follows:

-- Vehicle: Midsize 4x2 SUV for five passengers, four doors, with at least 5.3 I V8 engine and 355 HP.
-Price: \$40,865.94. - Police Package: Includes interior front light bar at least twenty inches in length and no less than 8 LED modules.
-Interior rear light bar at least thirty-six (36) inches in length and no less than 6 LED modules.
-Siren with no less than two (2) tones or functions, one hundred/200W with microphone and radio repeat with adjustable volume.
-Control box with no less than 10 switches and no less than 20 amps.
-Class A 100W, 120- 123Db siren speaker.
+- Vehicle: Midsize 4x2 SUV for five passengers, four doors, with at least a 5.3 L V8 engine and 355 HP.
+Price: \$40.865.94. - Police Package: Includes interior front light bar at least twenty inches in length with no fewer than 8 LED modules, and an interior rear light bar at least thirty-six (36) inches in length with no fewer than 6 LED modules.
+A siren with at least two (2) tones or functions, 100/200W with a microphone and radio repeater with adjustable volume.
+Control box with at least 10 switches and no fewer than 20 amps.
+Class A 100W, 120-123 dB siren speaker.
 Price: \$6,514.00.